 This is the blog of the Rev. Rock Higgins: I am the Episcopal Priest to the Center of the Universe.
 Really.
 This blog goes from my ordination to the present.
 Sins of omission and commission are fully my own, and I am leaning on the Grace-upon-Grace in my following of Christ.
-I serve as the Priest-in-Charge to St. James the Less Episcopal Church in Ashland, VA, also known as the Center of the Universe (CotU) to the locals.
+I serve as the Rector of St. James the Less Episcopal Church in Ashland, VA, also known as the Center of the Universe (CotU) to the locals.

 Almighty God, give us grace to cast away the works of darkness, and put on the armor of light, now in the time of this mortal life in which your Son Jesus Christ came to visit us in great humility; that in the last day, when he shall come again in his glorious majesty to judge both the living and the dead, we may rise to the life immortal; through him who lives and reigns with you and the Holy Spirit, one God, now and forever.
 Amen.